keboola/processor-decompress/README.md

 Takes all archive files in `/data/in/files` and decompresses them to `/data/out/files`.

- - Currently supports ZIP and GZIP compressions.
+ - Currently supports ZIP,GZIP and Zlib compressions.
  - Manifest files are ignored (and not copied).

 # Usage

 Compression type is detected from file suffix (`.zip`, `.gz` or `.snappy`) or can be forced by using optional `compression_type` parameter.

+*note: `zlib` compression can't be autodetected*

 ## Parameters

 Processor supports these optional parameters:

- - `compression_type` -- Specify compression type `zip`, `gzip` or `snappy`, files can have any name or suffix and are decompressed using the specified method.
+ - `compression_type` -- Specify compression type `zip`, `gzip` ,`snappy` or `zlib`, files can have any name or suffix and are decompressed using the specified method.

 ## Sample configurations